 You photograph people – what is it that you find so fascinating about them?

 I feel it’s always a challenge to create something new and unique, everyone can make a great shot of a beautiful person in front of a seamless backdrop (well almost everyone that is) but making that image “speak” and show the character or the idea you have in mind is a totally different challenge.

-I love to photograph people, but this also include street/travel photography, glamour, cosplay/larping, musicians, actors etc. So it’s far more than just fashion, the main thing however in my photography is that living entities are very interesting, being it an animal or a human being, I think it’s all about that character again.
+I love to photograph people, but this also include street/travel photography, glamour, cosplay, musicians, actors, etc. So it’s far more than just fashion, the main thing, however, in my photography is that living entities are very interesting, being it an animal or a human being, I think it’s all about that character again.

 What projects are you working on now?

 This book is about locations.
 How to shoot kick ass photos in almost any location.
-In the book I not only talk about lighting but also about building your own studio from the smallest room to your own building including loads of tips and tricks for those locations and of course lighting tips and gear tips.
-Combined with “Mastering the model shoot” it should be a pretty complete documentation of how I see model/people photography.
+In the book I not only talk about lighting but also about building your own studio from the smallest room to your own building including loads of tips and tricks for those locations and, of course, lighting tips and gear tips.
+Combined with “Mastering the model shoot” it should be a pretty complete documentation of how I see the model/people photography.